A recent scientific study has helped the foodservice

 within normal kitchen environmental conditions.

-boxes sit on cutting boards and work tables where food is being
+cutter boxes sit on cutting boards and work tables where food is

-prepped, carried around the kitchen by hand to various work areas.
-The
+being prepped, carried around the kitchen by hand to various work

-constant exposure to moisture also breaks down the cardboard creating
+areas.
+The constant exposure to moisture also breaks down the

-a very disgusting situation.
-Where does the exfoliated cardboard go?
+cardboard creating a very disgusting situation.
+Where does the

 Quite a few eyes were opened at the 2000 National Environmental